cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 ```

 Importing functions is a nice way to have (at least) some notion of reusable code in the project, beyond the notebooks.
-I highly recommend mixing the use of notebooks and scripts, as it allows to keep good software engineering practices and avoid the pervasive "[notebook hell](https://medium.com/skyline-ai/jupyter-notebook-is-the-cancer-of-ml-engineering-70b98685ee71)" that many data scientist fall into.
+I highly recommend mixing the use of notebooks and scripts, as it allows to preserve good software engineering practices and avoid the pervasive "[notebook hell](https://medium.com/skyline-ai/jupyter-notebook-is-the-cancer-of-ml-engineering-70b98685ee71)" that many data scientist fall into.
 This superstructure helps me keep my projects organized and easily accessible.

 ## Hypotheses

 I always start my EDA projects by defining clear hypotheses.
-Finding the relevant hypothesis to test is crucial, as it guides the entire analysis.
+Finding the relevant hypothesis to test is crucial, as it drives the entire analysis.
 It is important for the hypothesis to provide a clear value proposition.
-For example, in a marketing project for a new product, the hypothesis could be "The new product will increase sales by 20% in the first quarter."
+For example, in a marketing project for a new product, the hypothesis could be something like: "The new product will increase sales by 20% in the first quarter."
-It could be also to dispel a myth, such as "Any publicity is good publicity," or to prove or disprove a certain claim, such as "Investing `X` amount of money in marketing platform `Y` will increase sales by `Z`."
+It could be also to dispel a myth, such as "Sales were not affected by negative reviews, as any publicity is good publicity," or to prove or disprove a certain claim, such as "Investing `X` amount of money in marketing platform `Y` will increase sales by `Z`."

-Here are some additional tips to write a good hypothesis:

-- It's a one-sentence question.
+A good hypothesis is:

+- **Concise:** A single question or statement.
-- It should be refutable.
+- **Refutable:** It can be proven wrong.
+- **Original:** No one has investigated it before.
-- Make sure there is sufficient data to test it.
+- **Testable:** There is enough data to prove or disprove it.
+- **Relevant:** It is important for the business or the research.

 ## Narratives

 We all love stories.
-This is something we acquired since we were kids listening to our moms beside our beds.
+This is something we acquired since we were kids and listened to our moms beside our beds.
 Stories are powerful tools to convey information and make it memorable.
 In EDA, the narrative is the story you want to tell with your data.
 It is the message you want to convey to your audience.

-Let me illustrate the power of EDA and narratives altogether, using a single example:
+Let me illustrate the power of EDA and narratives altogether, using an example that shows how to lie with statistics:

 > "I was sitting in the library, going through recent journal articles when, to everyone's surprise, Donald Knuth walked in.
 I can now say that the average number of citations of all researchers in the library, including myself, is now in the thousands.
 This is a perfect example of how to lie with statistics.
 Be careful when using averages; they can be mean to you.
 Outliers can wreck your conclusions."